msabir10/Final_Project/README.md

 ### Description of current accuracy score (Model Evaluation)

-Adjusted R-Square has been used to evaluate the each Model accuracy.
+Adjusted R-Square has been used to evaluate each Model accuracy.

-R Square measures how much variability in dependent variable can be explained by the model.
+R-Square measures how much variability in dependent variable can be explained by the model.
 It is the square of the Correlation Coefficient(R).
-It is is a good measure to determine how well the model fits the dependent variables.
+It is a good measure to determine how well the model fits the dependent variables.
 However, it does not take into consideration of overfitting problem.

 In our case, the regression model has many feature (independent) variables and it may fit well to the training data but performs badly for testing data.
 As a result, the Adjusted R Square has been used to prevent potential overfitting issues.